AlperPaydak/matematikprojesi.github.io/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/AlperPaydak/matematikprojesi.github.io/settings).
+Yesa I agree [repository settings](https://github.com/AlperPaydak/matematikprojesi.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact